Skip to main content

 Frequently Asked Questions

-- Possibly, depending on flood zone.
+Possibly, depending on flood zone.
 Properties near the Ravensbourne river corridor or the Pool River may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application for any new extension.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Some riverside properties also need flood resilience measures (raised sockets, water-resistant materials below 600mm) which add £2,000-£5,000 to extension cost.
+We coordinate the assessment as part of the planning process.
+Some riverside properties also need flood resilience measures (raised sockets, water-resistant materials below 600mm) which we build in from the start.
 Most of Catford's higher-ground streets (away from the river corridor) are outside flood zones and don't need an assessment.

-- Three reasons.
-First, accuracy: we know the SE6 stock — which streets have Ravensbourne flood risk, where the Culverley Green conservation area runs, which sit on river-terrace gravel rather than clay, and how the Lewisham planning process handles standard 3-metre projections.
+Three reasons.
+First, accuracy: we know the SE6 stock, which streets have Ravensbourne flood risk, where the Culverley Green conservation area runs, which sit on river-terrace gravel rather than clay, and how the Lewisham planning process handles standard 3-metre projections.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
-Third, fixed-price contracts: the quote doesn't change unless the specification does, including Flood Risk Assessment, Build Over Agreement, trial-hole foundation reassessment, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
+Third, fixed-price contracts: the quote doesn't change unless the specification does, including Flood Risk Assessment, Build Over Agreement, trial-hole foundation reassessment, and party wall surveyor coordination.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Catford Kitchen Extensions